videlec/max_plus/README.md

 ## Introduction

 To run the library you need to install Sage (http://sagemath.org).
-If you have Sage, you need to clone this repository (using `git`) and install it running
+Once Sage is installed on your computer, you need to clone this repository and install it by running

-    $ sage -python setup.py install
+    $ sage -pip install . [--user]

-If you do not administrative access to your Sage installation, then do

-    $ sage -python setup.py build_ext --inplace
+The option `--user` is optional and install the package in your home directory.

-To check that it works just start Sage and try to load `max_plus` as follows
+To check that it works just start Sage and run

     sage: import max_plus

-If you do not get error message with the above line, then you are done.
+If you do not get error any message with the above line, then you are done.

-Note that if you used the second installation method (`build_ext --inplace`) then this module is available only from the repository `max_plus`.
-On the other hand, if you used the first method, you should _not_ start Sage from the repository `max_plus`.

-If you update the repository (using `git pull`) you need to repeat this step.
+If you want to install a newer version you will need to specify the `--upgrade` option

+    $ sage -pip install . --upgrade [--user]

 ## Symbolic max plus matrices